gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

 | Use ``music.play(notes)`` to play a list of notes in the ``notes_list`` variable.
 | The code below plays a list of notes.
 The octave changes from 4 to 5.
-| The tempo can be sped up by changing ticks from 4 to 8 or by changing bpm from 120 to 240.

 .. code-block:: python